twistedtwig/hoh-Architecture/README.md

 - register the query and command handlers with the IServiceCollection

 ## Configuration
-There are various options that can be set at the top level via configuration, [see CommandQueryLoggingType](framework/hoh.architecture.scaffolding/Configuration/CommandQueryLoggingType.cs) for the configuration class

-The default values in the above class show what will be initially setup.
-These can be overridden in a variety of ways
+There are various options that can be set at the top level via configuration.
+These can be overridden in a variety of ways.
+The one variable required if the dfault EF logging is to be used, is to set the connection string.

 ```
 builder.Services.AddHohArchitecture(x =>